chriswayg/tor-server/README.md

 User debian-tor
 DataDirectory /var/lib/tor

-# If no Nickname or ContactInfo is set, docker-entrypoint will use
+## If no Nickname or ContactInfo is set, docker-entrypoint will use
-# the environment variables to add Nickname/ContactInfo here
+## the environment variables to add Nickname/ContactInfo here
-#Nickname Tor4                 # only use letters and numbers
+Nickname Tor4                 # only use letters and numbers ContactInfo email@example.org
-#ContactInfo email@example.org
 ```

 ### Run Tor with mounted `torrc`

 Mount your customized `torrc` into the container.
-You can reuse the `secret_id_key` from a previous Tor server installation (`docker cp tor_relay:/var/lib/tor/keys/secret_id_key ./`) by mounting it, too, to continue with the same Fingerprint and ID.
+You can reuse the `secret_id_key` from a previous Tor server installation (`docker cp tor_relay_1:/var/lib/tor/keys/secret_id_key ./`), to continue with the same Fingerprint and ID.
 ```
 docker run -d --init --name=tor_relay_1 -p 9001:9001 \
 -v $PWD/torrc:/etc/tor/torrc \